 However, these spectacular sections alternate with long, unadorned transit corridors.
 Eventually, everything starts merging into one long sequence of timber supports, shifting artificial light, and constant walking.

 Is the Tour Physically Difficult?
+(Walking vs. Standing)

 The industrial lift back to the surface feels more like old mining infrastructure than a tourist attraction.

-How Touristy Does It Feel?
+The Commercial Side: How Touristy Does It Feel?

 Let’s be entirely honest: this is a mass-tourism heavyweight.

-Towards the end of the route, there is even a modern café.
-Sitting 125 metres underground with a coffee is delightfully absurd, but it shatters any illusion that you are intrepidly exploring the unknown.
+Towards the end of the route, there is a modern café.
+Sitting 125 metres underground with an espresso feels strangely normal by that point.
+It is convenient, but it shatters any illusion that you are exploring the unknown.
+At times, it feels more like a perfectly managed attraction than an underground expedition.

 Who Will Actually Enjoy It?